 (i) HPL Ownership.
 HPL or its designee shall own that portion of the Interconnect located on HPL’s side of the insulating flange designated as the point of custody transfer as defined in Section 5(i) below which shall include a hot tap and side valve on the HPL Pipeline, flow and/or pressure control valves and associated piping up to the insulating flange designated as the point of custody transfer as defined in Section 5(i) below as shown on Exhibit “A” attached (the "HPL Facilities").

 (ii) BVP Ownership.
-BVP shall own that portion of the Interconnect located on BVP’s side of the flange designated as the point of custody transfer as defined in Section 5(i) below which shall include (i) any required over pressure protection ("OPP"), and the piping from the BVP Pipeline to the downstream flange on the meter run (during flow from HPL to BVP) as shown on Exhibit "A" attached, (the "BVP Facilities") and (ii) the 12-inch bi-directional ultrasonic meter, the flow and/or pressure control valves and associated equipment, OPP, the chromatograph, EFM/SCADA and RTU equipment, communication equipment and instrumentation, and associated piping between the flange designated as the point of custody transfer as defined in Section 5(i) below and the outlet flange of the valve on the downstream side of the meter run as shown on Exhibit “A” attached (the "HPL Operated Facilities").
+BVP shall own that portion of the Interconnect located on BVP’s side of the flange designated as the point of custody transfer as defined in Section 5(i) below which shall include (i) any required over pressure protection ("OPP"), and the piping from the BVP Pipeline to the downstream flange on the meter run (during flow from HPL to BVP) as shown on Exhibit "A" attached, (the "BVP Facilities") and (ii) the 12-inch bi-directional ultrasonic meter, the flow and/or pressure control valves and associated equipment, OPP, the chromatograph, EFM/SCADA and RTU equipment, communication equipment and instrumentation, and associated piping between the flange designated as the point of custody transfer as defined in Section 5(i) below and the outlet flange of the valve on the downstream side of the meter run (during flow from HPL to BVP) as shown on Exhibit “A” attached (the "HPL Operated Facilities").

 2. Engineering, Design and Construction.
 The HPL Facilities shall be designed, installed, and constructed by HPL or its designee in accordance with Engineering Standards as adopted by Enron Operations Corp., as the same may be amended or supplemented from time to time (the “Standards”).
-The BVP Facilities shall be designed, installed and constructed by BVP or its designee in accordance with sound and prudent natural gas industry practice.
+The BVP Facilities shall be designed, installed and constructed by BVP or its designee in accordance with sound and prudent natural gas industry and with sound and prudent natural gas pipeline practice.
 The HPL Operated Facilities shall be designed, installed and constructed by BVP or its designee in accordance with the Standards and with sound and prudent natural gas industry practice.
 The Parties may conduct onsite inspections of the other Party's portion of the Interconnect during and after construction.
 Upon request by a Party, the other Party shall provide the following: (i) the welder’s test for buttwelds and branch welds; (ii) the fabrication and radiographic inspection; (iii) hydrostatic testing documentation; (iv) OPP documentation, as applicable; and (v) as-built drawings and information.
 The Parties shall arrange a mutually agreeable schedule for the tie-in of the Interconnect with the HPL Pipeline and the BVP Pipeline.

 3. Reimbursement of Costs.
 BVP shall reimburse HPL for all direct and indirect costs associated with the design, installation, procurement, and construction of the HPL Facilities including IRS tax gross-up.
 HPL shall invoice BVP for such costs and BVP shall pay such invoice within 15 days of BVP’s receipt thereof.
 BVP shall be responsible and pay for all direct and indirect costs for the design, installation, procurement, and construction of the BVP Facilities and the HPL Operated Facilities.
 Additionally, BVP shall pay HPL a meter operation fee of $500.00 per month (the "Meter Fee") for each month during the term hereof that BVP flows less than 150,000 MMBTU through the Interconnect for such month.